MetaMask/metamask-docs/snaps/features/notifications.md

 :::note
 We recommend using `type: "inApp"` because there's no guarantee that native notifications are displayed to the user.
+You can also call `snap_notify` twice, which each notification type, to trigger both an in-app and native notification.
 :::

 The following example displays a notification in MetaMask, with the message "Hello, world!":